Artboomy/japanese-vocabulary-extractor/README.md

 # TODO

-* Upload to PyPi and make usage much easier and simpler
 * Live Output from Mokuro (it can take very long)
 * Separate outputs for each volume
 * Added translations through dictionary lookup?